calvinmetcalf/intercal/README.txt

 well, such as HTML and PDF, using the Makefile in the doc directory.)
 After C-INTERCAL is installed, the manual is also available with just `info ick' for information about running ick, the compiler, or `info C-INTERCAL' for the available information about ick and C-INTERCAL.
+(If you installed C-INTERCAL in a directory that did not contain the main Info documentation tree, instead `info ick' will do what `info C-INTERCAL' should do, and `info C-INTERCAL' will not work at all.)

 You want a man page?
 Man pages are for wimps.
+(However, Debian wrote one anyway, and it's available in the distribution as ick.1.)
 To compile an INTERCAL program `foo.i' to executable code, just do

         ick foo.i